idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do You Get a Traffic Ticket Reduced in Idaho

 In Idaho, fines for traffic infractions, whether incurred upon entry of a guilty plea or entry of a judgment after a trial, cannot be reduced or suspended.
-A defendant may establish a payment plan or agreement with the court via the clerk of court’s office for any infraction fine, surcharge, or extra court cost.
-There is an agreement form designed by the court for this purpose, which must be signed by the defendant and court for any payment agreement to be in effect.
+A defendant may establish a payment plan or agreement with the court via the clerk of the court’s office for any infraction fine, surcharge, or extra court cost.
+There is an agreement form designed by the court for this purpose, which should be signed by the defendant and the court for any payment agreement to be in effect.
 Failure to comply with an agreement can result in a person’s arrest.
 A payment agreement form is also available for misdemeanor convictions.
 Also, a convicted party can request community service in place of fine payments for misdemeanor offenses.

 Can you Get a Speeding Ticket Dismissed in Idaho?